Ocean Bight, LLC

 Climate Data Stories transform publicly available climate datasets into visual narratives that connect the science to our everyday lives.
 By framing global trends through a compelling personal lens, these stories aim to make the impacts of climate change tangible and relatable for a broader audience.

-A Record of Warming Seas Across Generations
+A Record of Warming Across Generations

 Chomp Watch